-The .htaccess file is a small but essential file for WordPress websites that controls the configuration of the Apache web server on which your site runs.
-If it is corrupted, your site will not be able to function properly.
+The .htaccess file is a small text file that provides instructions to the server on how to handle aspects of website.
+If this file is corrupted, your site will not be able to function properly.

-Thankfully, this is not too difficult an issue to fix and you can do this by simply creating a new .htaccess file.
+Fortunately, fixing this problem is not too difficult and you can do it simply by creating a new .htaccess file.
 To do this:

 2. Navigate to the Files section and click on File Manager.

-3. If you only have a single domain, the .htaccess file will be present in the Home folder.
-If you have multiple domains, choose the affected domain and you will find its .htaccess file in the top-level folder for that domain.
+3. If you only have one domain, the .htaccess file will be in the home folder.
+If you have multiple domains, select the affected domain and you will find its .htaccess file in the top-level folder for that domain.

-4. If you cannot see the .htaccess file, it will be hidden.
-To make it visible, click on the Settings button at the top right of the cPanel screen and when the dialog box opens, check the Show Hidden Files (dotfiles) option.
-The .htaccess file should now be visible in the list of files.
+4. If you can’t see the .htaccess file, it’s probably hidden.
+To make it visible, click the Settings button at the top right of the cPanel screen and when the dialog box opens, check the Show hidden files (dotfiles) option.
+The .htaccess file should now appear in the list of files.

-5. Now the .htaccess file has been located, the next step is to rename it.
+5. Now you can see .htaccess file. the next step is to rename it.
 Do not delete it, instead, right-click on the file and rename it to something like .htaccess-old.

 6. Now try to view your website in your browser.
-If your website appears as normal and there is no 500 internal server error notification, the issue has been fixed.
+If your website looks normal and there is no 500 internal server error notification, the issue has been resolved.